 - i.
 Initially, the pad must not contact the roll structure below Z=935. - ii.
 At any time during the test, the pad must not contact the structure below Z=900. - iii.
-Rubber 3mm thick may be used between the load pads and the roll structure.
+Rubber 3mm thick may be used between the load pads and the roll structure. - iv.

-- iv.
 The peak load must be applied in less than three minutes and be maintained for 10 seconds. - v.
 Under the load, deformation must be less than 25mm when measured along the loading axis and any structural failure limited to 100mm below the top of the roll structure when measured vertically. - vi.
-During the test, the roll structure must be attached to the survival cell which is supported on its underside on a flat plate, fixed to it through its engine mounting points and wedged laterally by any of the static load test pads described in Article 13.4.2.
+During the test, the roll structure must be attached to the survival cell which is supported on its underside on a flat plate, fixed to it through its engine mounting points and wedged laterally by any of the static load test pads described in Article 13.4.2. - vii.
+The load must be applied to the structure through a rigid flat pad which is 200mm in diameter and perpendicular to the loading axis.

-Before performing the physical tests specified above, the Competitor must submit detailed calculations to show that the principle roll structure and survival cell are able to sustain the following loads:
+Before performing the physical tests specified above, the Competitor must submit detailed calculations to show that the principle roll structure and survival cell are able to sustain the 3 loads above and following loads:

-c.
-The test described in (b) with a load equivalent to 60kN laterally, 70kN longitudinally in a forward direction and 105kN vertically downwards.

-The methodology for the calculations shall be authenticated by comparing data from the physical test (b).

 - d.
-A load of 140kN vertically downwards, applied to the centre of the top of the structure through a rigid flat pad which is 200mm in diameter and perpendicular to the loading axis. - e.
-A load of 50kN applied normal to the surface through a 10mm diameter pad, anywhere on the structure above Z=935. - 13.3.2 The secondary roll structure attachments must be subjected to the following two static tests.
+[115, 0, -80]kN - e. [-115, 0, -80]kN - f.
+[0, 115, -80]kN - c.
+The test described in (b) with a load equivalent to 60kN laterally, 70kN longitudinally in a forward direction and 105kN vertically downwards. - The methodology for the calculations shall be authenticated by comparing data from the physical test (b). - d.
+A load of 140kN vertically downwards, applied to the centre of the top of the structure through a rigid flat pad which is 200mm in diameter and perpendicular to the loading axis. - g.
+A load of 50kN applied normal to the surface through a 10mm diameter pad, anywhere on the external surface of the structure above Z=935. - 13.3.2 The secondary roll structure attachments must be subjected to the following two static tests.
 For each test: - a.
 Rubber 3mm thick may be used between the load pads and the roll structure. - b.
 A secondary roll structure as prescribed by 12.4.2 must be fitted. - c.
 The loads shall be applied using a 150mm diameter flat, rigid pad whose centre lies in the specified loading position.
 The pad shall have only one translational degree of freedom, this being along the axis of load application. - d.
 For each test, peak loads must be applied in less than three minutes and be maintained for five seconds. - e.
 After five seconds of application, there must be no failure of any part of the survival cell or of any attachment between the structure and the survival cell.